-Employees may be compensated for overtime (i.e., hours beyond 40 in a workweek) at time-and-a-half rate with compensatory time off (comp time) or direct pay.
+Employees may be compensated for overtime (i.e., hours beyond 40 in a workweek) at timeand-a-half rate with compensatory time off (comp time) or direct pay.
 The following applies to all nonexempt employees:

-- Employees can accumulate up to 40 hours of comp time. - Comp time must be used in the duty year that it is earned. - Use of comp time may be at the employee's request with supervisor approval as workload permits, or at the supervisor's direction. - An employee is required to use comp time before using available paid leave (e.g., sick, personal, vacation). - Weekly time records will be maintained electronically on all nonexempt employees for the purpose of wage and salary administration. - Supervisors will monitor weekly employee hourly reports to ensure excessive overtime hours are kept at minimum.
+- Employees can accumulate up to 60 hours of comp time. - Comp time must be used in the duty year that it is earned. - Use of comp time may be at the employee's request with supervisor approval, as workload permits, or at the supervisor's direction. - An employee is required to use comp time before using available paid leave (e.g., sick, personal, vacation). - Weekly time records will be maintained on all nonexempt employees for the purpose of wage and salary administration.